Dove and Rodriguez Keys Wildlife Management Area

-Dove Key, just 0.12 square-mile in size, is located between Key Largo and Rodriguez Key, and favored by flats guides and birders who explore along the very shallow flats.
-There is a no-motor zone on the tidal flats around each key.
-The area around the two small islands of Dove Key is closed to protect bird populations.
-The predominant mangrove species is red mangrove (Rhozopora mangle).
-Egrets, herons, gulls, terns, cormorants and pelicans frequent the two larger islets.
+Dove Key, is located between Key Largo and Rodriguez Key, and favored by flats guides and birders who explore along the very shallow flats.
+There is a no motor zone on the tidal flats surrounding both Dove and Rodriguez Keys.
+The predominant mangrove species is red mangrove (Rhiozophora mangle).
+Egrets, herons, gulls, terns, cormorants, and pelicans frequent the two larger islets.
 The tidal flats are composed of several species of seagrass, predominantly turtle grass (Thalassia testudinum).
 The fishes known to the waters nourishing the mangrove roots include gray snapper, several species of grunts, silversides and mojarra.
 Small barracuda are the most ubiquitous species over the grass beds.
-In the deeper waters surrounding the flats bonefish and small tarpon appear seasonally.
+In the deeper waters surrounding the flats, bonefish and small tarpon appear seasonally.
+The combined wildlife management area is 577 acres in size.

 Special regulations apply here.
 Learn more about what activities are allowed in this type of zone.